artsy/artsy.github.io/_posts/2016-04-14-net-working-with-paw.markdown

 categories: [mobile, development, web]
 ---

-I am a big fan of developer tooling as spending time upfront on imrpoving your process can pay a lot of dividends over time.
-I want to talk about one in particular.
-[Paw](https://luckymarmot.com/paw).
+I am a big fan of developer tooling, as spending time upfront on improving your process can pay a lot of dividends over time.
+I want to talk about one in particular: [Paw](https://luckymarmot.com/paw).
 Paw is a native HTTP client with a bunch of features.
-I want to cover one that means that we can now [introduce](https://github.com/artsy/energy/pull/192) `[AppName].paw` files in our mobile projects, making it easy for us to verify networking requests.
+I want to cover one that means that we can now [introduce](https://github.com/artsy/energy/pull/192) `[AppName].paw` files in our mobile projects, making it easy for us to discuss networking requests.

 <!-- more -->